allegheny-college-infm-350-spr-2023/computational-constraint/README.md

     * 1 enacting a constraint only possible using GPT-3
 * A journal of various prompts attempted with brief notes about relative success or failure (include in `writing/prompts.md`)

-I is up to you _whether or not_ you reveal your constraint in either of your pieces.
+It is up to you _whether or not_ you reveal your constraint in either of your pieces.
 However, take heart -- as the authors of the _noulipean Analects_ write:

 > ...if the constraint can be used by other writers, it is Oulipean-wise to reveal it.